fabian-sp/ncOPT/README.md

     problem = SQPGS(f, gI, gE)
     problem.solve()
 ```
-The three main arguments, called `f`, `gI` and `gE`, are the objective, the inequality and equality constaints respectively.
+The three main arguments, called `f`, `gI` and `gE`, are the objective, the inequality and equality constrains respectively.
 Each argument should be passed as a list of instances of `ncopt.functions.ObjectiveOrConstraint` (see example below).

 * Each constraint function is allowed to have multi-dimensional output (see example below).
 * An empty list can be passed if no (in)equality constraints are needed.

-For example, a linear constraint function `Ax <= b` could be implmented as follows:
+For example, a linear constraint function `Ax <= b` could be implemented as follows:

 ```python
     from ncopt.functions import ObjectiveOrConstraint